stclib/STC/docs/crandom_api.md

 # STC [crandom](../include/stc/algo/random.h): Pseudo Random Number Generator
 ![Random](pics/random.jpg)

-This features a *64-bit or 32-bit PRNG* named **crandom**, and can generate integers and normal distributed random numbers.
+This features a 64-bit or 32-bit PRNG, and can generate integers, reals, normal distributed, and unbiased uniform random numbers.
+It currently use the romuTrio PRNG.

 See [random](https://en.cppreference.com/w/cpp/header/random) for similar c++ functionality.